 Derogations for sales descriptions used for spreadable fats

-Article 3.2 stipulates that the term ‘butter preparation’ must be used in relation to the composite products spcified in Article 3.1 where the milk fat content is less than 75% but greater than 62%.
-Where it is used, the designation ‘butter preparation’ must be in legible format and placed in an easily visible and conspicuous place.
+Article 3.2 stipulates that the term ‘butter preparation’ must be used in relation to the composite products specified in Article 3.1 where the amount of milk fat in the product is less than 75 % but greater than 62 %.
+Where it is used, the designation ‘butter preparation’ must be printed in a legible format and placed in an easily visible and conspicuous place.